 You might also be thinking, “But I don’t sell widgets and red isn’t my color.”
 That’s fine, that’s fine.
 This strategy has two things going for it.
 One, it’s merely an example – a beginning outline of how one might go about using key terms in a marketing, SEO and social media campaign.

-The second thing is that this strategy can be used for pretty much any key term or phrase.
 For example, if you sell real estate in Seattle, Seattle would replace red, and real estate would replace widgets.

 Finally, you might be thinking, “How do I know if all of this effort is paying off?”
 Smart question, and it’s answered by monitoring.
 You have to monitor your important metrics – like, how many people have liked your posts on Facebook, shared them from your site, sent them on Twitter, watched your video, etc.